justiny2c/webdb-i-challenge/queries.md

 ## (Stretch) Find a query to discover how many different cities are stored in the Customers table.
 Repeats should not be double counted

+SELECT distinct(city) from customers

 ## (Stretch) Find all suppliers who have names longer than 20 characters.
 You can use `length(SupplierName)` to get the length of the name

+SELECT suppliername from suppliers where length(suppliername) > 20